sdray/sources-sdray.github.io/content/publication/braga-2018/index.md

   and phylogenetic autocorrelations can, in some circumstances, lead to inflated type I error rates, suggesting that signifi- cant associations can be misidentified.
-  As an alternative, we propose a new randomization approach designed to avoid this issue, based on Moran's spectral randomization.
+  As an alternative, we propose a new randomization approach designed to avoid this issue, based on Moran’s spectral randomization.
 In this approach, standard permutations are replaced by constrained randomizations so that the distribution of the statistic under the null hypothesis is built with additional constraints to preserve the phylogenetic and spatial structures of the observed data.
 The inclusion of this new randomization